dfleury/fairu/README.md

 Fairu is a python library to handle files easily using a chain pattern like the jQuery framework.

-Select a set of files and make batch actions like extract, delete, move, etc.
+Select a set of files and do batch actions like extract, delete, move, etc.

 Installation
 ---